 As you introduce Agile approaches, are you active as the Agile champion within technology and business?
 Are you aware of how your current culture supports (or attacks Agile) and what you need to do for Agile thinking and practices to flourish?

 Maybe You Are Exactly Where You Should Be

-If you are seeing chaos, resistance and despair, it could mean that you are on the right track for those improvements you are seeking.
+If you are seeing chaos, resistance, and despair, it could mean that you are on the right track with those improvements you are seeking.
 You might be exactly where you are supposed to be.